 We are looking for feedback on these plans and are open for collaboration with OJS developers and OJS journal maintainers who are interested in enhanced publications powered by OJS.

-Cite this blog post or page as
+Cite this page as

 "Pilots" (2019) in Opening Reproducible Research: a research project website and blog.
 Daniel Nüst, Marc Schutzeichel, Markus Konkol (eds).
 Zenodo. doi:10.5281/zenodo.1485437